johnsyweb/ambassy/README.md

 parkrun has many _events_ around the world, which are listed at <http://images.parkrun.com/events.json>.
 Event Ambassadors may also support "prospects".
 A prospect is an event that has not yet started and is not yet listed by parkrun.

-We'll keep a table of these and their allocated Event Ambassadors in a Google Sheet.
+We'll keep a table of these and their allocated Event Ambassadors in a CSV file.
-We'll keep a table of Event Ambassador event allocations in a separate Google Sheet.
+We'll keep a table of Event Ambassador event allocations in a separate CSV file.
-A third Google Sheet will keep a table of Regional Ambassadors and the Event Ambassadors they support.
+A third CSV file will keep a table of Regional Ambassadors and the Event Ambassadors they support.
-These Google Sheets will remain private and will need authentication to access.
+These CSV files will remain private and will be uploaded via the /upload page.

 We are not concerned with all parkrun events globally, just those within the care of the Regional Ambassadors listed.